siddhant-vij/YouTube-Video-Aggregator/README.md

 Building an aggregator service in Go.
 It's a backend web server which allows a user to:
 - Follow 5 YouTube channels by default (on successful login)
 - Follow and unfollow channels that other users have added
+- Add bookmarks and upvote/downvote to the video posts
 - Fetch all of the latest videos from the channels they follow

 <br>